 You are here: Home > About Us

-The Housing Court recently celebrated its 35th anniversary.
+The Housing Court celebrated its 38th anniversary.
 At this milestone, we took a look back at the Court – from its inception, through its growth, to the present.
 In doing so, we looked, as well, at the City of Cleveland, and the social and political forces at work during those times.

 Cleveland has seen its share of struggle during the past four decades.
 We have worked to keep our communities intact, though some streets have given way to crime and disorder.
 As property owners have lost their jobs and homes, or simply relocated, our strong housing stock has deteriorated.
 Despite improvement in some neighborhoods over the past thirty years, others have unraveled before our very eyes.